 When you make tacos, do you take the time to methodically assemble a perfect concoction with just the right ratio of ingredients carefully placed in each taco shell?

-While I pride myself on my ability to not only assemble the perfect taco but to also delicately consume the masterpiece without dropping chunks on my plate β okay, I might be stretching the truth a bit β I do value the convenience and sensibility of a good taco salad.
+While I pride myself on my ability to not only assemble the perfect taco but also delicately consume the masterpiece without dropping chunks on my plate—okay, I might be stretching the truth—I do value the convenience and sensibility of a good taco salad.

-The lentil taco "meat" isΒ prepared in a rice cooker β so itΒ requires very little attention, other than an occasional stirβ¦
+The lentil taco “meat” is prepared in a rice cooker—so it requires little attention other than an occasional stir…

 I recommend mixing your own taco seasoning.
-Here's a quick recipe I found on Allrecipes.com.
+A quick recipe I found on Allrecipes.com includes:

 Lentil Taco "Meat"